 The insights extracted with several recommendation algorithms allow more precise content targeting, which guarantees retention and further activity on-site.
 That, in turn, contributes to the improvement of the recommender system algorithm via machine learning.

 On the other hand, there is the Netflix AI recommendation engine, which uses knowledge-based and utility-based approaches with the assistance of a collaborative approach to calculate the most appropriate suggestions for the viewer.

 The difference between YouTube and Netflix methodologies is in the following:

 - YouTube presents the content moderated according to the user’s expressed interests.

 - Netflix suggests the content that will likely fit the user’s expressed tastes.

-Spotify uses a similar approach to Netflix as it perpetuates the use of the platform by making intriguing suggestions based on expressed user interests.
+Spotify uses a similar approach to Netflix’s recommending system as it perpetuates the use of the platform by making intriguing suggestions based on expressed user interests.
 However, you might like our article about making a streaming app like Netflix.

 The relevance and longevity of the social media platforms depend on the nature of connections they help to make.
-In this case, the use of the recommendation engine is the key to providing consistent user engagement with strong retention rate and everlasting discovery process.
+In this case, the use of the recommendation engine is the key to providing consistent user engagement with a steady retention rate and an everlasting discovery process.

-Facebook uses different types of recommendation engines for different kinds of suggestions.
-To form “people you might know section” - content-based and demographic recommender systems are used;
+Facebook uses different types of recommending systems for different kinds of suggestions.
+To form the “people you might know section” – content-based and demographic recommender systems are used;

-- To form newsfeed sections, it uses content-based, collaborative and utility-based algorithms.
+- To create newsfeed sections, it uses content-based, collaborative, and utility-based algorithms.